-Deploying a Vector Database with Elasticsearch
+Deploying a Vector Database with Elasticsearch for Retrieval Augmented Generation (RAG)

 Manually Scaling GPU node